-- 2 tablespoons butter (+ more for topping)
+- 2 tablespoons unsalted butter plus more for serving

-- Next, spread cauliflower, onion, and garlic onto the baking sheet.
-Drizzle with olive oil and season with salt and pepper and toss until all vegetables are covered.
+- Spread the cauliflower, onion, and garlic onto the baking sheet.
+Drizzle with olive oil and season with salt and pepper.
+Toss to combine.

-- Bake at 400ºF for 35-40 minutes, tossing halfway.
-You want to make sure that the cauliflower is tender and golden brown.
+- Bake for 35-40 minutes, stirring halfway through.
+Bake until the cauliflower is tender and golden brown.

-- Top with more butter as desired, cracked black pepper, and fresh parsley.
+- Top with more butter, black pepper, and parsley.

 - Storage: Let the cauliflower mash cool to room temperature, Store in an airtight container in the refrigerator for up to 5 days.
 Reheat in a medium saucepan on low/medium heat until warmed through.
 You may need to add a little more broth to thin it out a little.